We know of two main reasons parents who have lost a child do not attend conferences for bereaved parents.

 This is a one hour time of teaching based on Laura’s book Triple Crown Transformation, followed by a time of ministry, and is for anyone who is struggling with their faith after a deep loss or tragic event.

 From a place of grieving, to a place of encouragement, you (Dave and Laura) are helping others make that same connection.
 From where you have been, you are bringing others to a hope and a future. – Karen S.

 Dave and Laura have given themselves to this call of God.
 They are giving others the gift of seeing things through God’s eyes. – Pamela A.

 You are not just taking the light of God into a dark place; you are like a chandelier that is reflecting light all over the place.
 We all needed what you just shared. – Lori H.

 I loved Laura’s use of visual aids and how she used her personal stories to illustrate her points.
 She really gave some good tips to use and excellent examples.
 It really made me think.
 (Taken from an evaluation form)

-Click here to see a photo album of a previous conference in 2016.
+Click here to see a photo album of a previous conference.